Sephadeus/READMEgenerator/myREADME.md

 ## License

-This project adheres to GNU General Public License v3.0 standards.
-You can read more about this license and the privileges it does or does not allow at this link here --> https://www.gnu.org/licenses/gpl-3.0.
+This project adheres to MIT License standards.
+You can read more about this license and the privileges it does or does not allow at this link here --> https://opensource.org/licenses/MIT.

 ---